That was me and these marshmallows.

 2/3 cup rum, chilled*

-3 packets unflavored gelatin
+3 packets unflavored gelatin2 cups granulated sugar

 1 cup pineapple syrup**